 Check your page speed

 Google Page Speed Insights is another one, and is one to seriously look at, as it is Google’s own!
 This take more understanding of terminology, but the simplistic thing to look at is the Mobile and Desktop page speed.

 It always loads Mobile First… as Google now looks at that first.
-A figure of around 40-60 is deemed good to very good.
+A good (or very good) figure is around 40-60.
 Again, 80-90 is good for desktop, above that is rather special.